bllsglm/Saas-Company-Landing-page/README.md

 This project is built with pure HTML and CSS and a bit of JavaScript for the hamburger menu and the FAQ accordion.

-You can see it in action at: [Link to Demo](https://your-company-landing-page-url.com)
+You can see it in action at: [https://astonishing-biscochitos-7d6ac5.netlify.app/](https://astonishing-biscochitos-7d6ac5.netlify.app/)